Gregory Santos: 2017–2019

-2020–present
+2020–2022

 Santos did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-On November 20, 2020, Santos was added to the 40-man roster.
+On November 20, 2020, Santos was added to the 40-man roster, in order to be protected from the Rule 5 draft.

 On April 22, 2021, Santos was promoted to the major leagues for the first time.
 He made his MLB debut that day against the Miami Marlins, pitching a scoreless inning of relief, and was the 6th-youngest player in the NL.
 In the game, he also notched his first two major league strikeouts, punching out Magneuris Sierra and Jazz Chisholm Jr. On April 28, Santos was optioned to the Giants' alternate site in Sacramento to make room for new outfielder Mike Tauchman.
 He later began his minor league season with the Triple-A Sacramento River Cats.

 On June 29, 2021, Santos was suspended 80 games after he tested positive for the banned androgen and anabolic steroid Stanozolol.

 He played in 2021 for the Scottsdale Scorpions, for whom he was 0–1 with a 4.15 ERA in 10 relief appearances, and was named an Arizona Fall League Rising Star.

 In 2022 playing in the minors for Sacramento and briefly for the ACL Giants Black, he was a combined 1-2 with one save and a 4.63 ERA in 35 games (2 starts) in which he pitched 35 innings.
 In 2022 with the Giants he made two relief appearances, and in 3.2 innings gave up 3 hits, 3 walks, and had two strikeouts.

-On December 19, 2022, Santos was designated for assignment.
+On December 19, 2022, Santos was designated for assignment following the signing of Sean Manaea.

 Chicago White Sox

-On December 22, 2022, Santos was traded to the Chicago White Sox in exchange for minor league pitcher Kade McClure.
+On December 22, 2022, Santos was traded to the Chicago White Sox for minor league pitcher Kade McClure.
+Santos made 60 relief appearances for Chicago in 2023, recording a 3.39 ERA with 66 strikeouts and 5 saves across 66 1/3 innings pitched.

+Seattle Mariners

+On February 3, 2024, the White Sox traded Santos to the Seattle Mariners in exchange for right-handed pitcher Prelander Berroa and outfielder Zach DeLoach.
+He began the year on the injured list with a right lat strain.
+Santos was transferred to the 60-day injured list on April 25.
+He was activated from the injured list on July 8.
+In 8 appearances for Seattle, Santos recorded a 4.91 ERA with 6 strikeouts across 7 1/3 innings pitched.

+On April 25, 2025, Santos was placed on the 15-day injured list due to right knee inflammation; it was announced that he would require a cleanup surgery to repair cartilage.
+He was transferred to the 60-day injured list on April 29.